Skip to main content

 Solution: DS1825+ primary unit with secondary DS925+ for off-site replication, comprehensive backup scheduling, and departmental access controls.
 Note that the DS1825+ uses the same AMD Ryzen V1500B processor as the DS925+, maintaining consistency across the 2025 lineup.

-Results: Consolidated five separate file servers, achieved sub-15-minute recovery objectives, and reduced overall storage costs by 35% while improving data protection
+Results: Consolidated multiple file servers, achieved faster recovery objectives, and reduced overall storage costs while improving data protection coverage

 Creative Agency (15 employees)